fcancio/restaurant-menu/README.md

 ## Run App Locally
-1. Clone the repository
+1. Click on the green Code button and copy the repository url
-2. `cd` into your desired project folder
+2. `cd` into your desired project folder on your machine
 3. In your terminal command line, enter and run `git clone <copied repository URL>`
 4. Open the project in your IDE
+5. Downloaded any needed dependencies
-5. Run app on mobile simulator (iOS/Android)
+6. Run app on mobile simulator (iOS/Android)